JuGid/AutoMate/README.md

 With AutoMate you can :
 - Create multiple scenarios
 - Run them on different browsers
-- Inject data into them to use variable in the scenario and repeat the scenario for each dataset
+- Inject data into them to use variables in the scenario and repeat the scenario for each dataset
 - Get logs from files to know which data was used when the scenario failed/successed
 - Have a step by step description written on console
 - Add your own commands and plugins thanks to the event system